loopbackio/loopback.io/pages/en/contrib/alerts.md

 ---
 title: Alerts
+lang: en
-tags: [formatting]
+tags: [contributing]
 keywords: notes, tips, cautions, warnings, admonitions
-summary: "You can insert notes, tips, warnings, and important alerts in your content.
-These notes make use of Bootstrap styling and are available through data references such as site.data.alerts.note."
+summary: "You can insert notes, tips, warnings, and important alerts in your content. "
 sidebar: contrib_sidebar
 permalink: /doc/en/contrib/alerts.html
 ---

 ## About alerts
 Alerts are little warnings, info, or other messages that you have called out in special formatting.
-In order to use these alerts or callouts, reference the appropriate value stored in the alerts.yml file as described in the following sections.

-## Alerts

-Similar to [inserting images][images.html]), you insert alerts through various includes that have been developed.
-These includes provide templates through which you pass parameters to easily populate the right HTML code.
+You insert alerts by using special "include" templates; for example:

 ```
 {%raw%}{% include note.html content="This is my note.
-All the content I type here is treated as a single paragraph."
+All the content I type here is treated as a single paragraph.
-%}{% endraw%}
+" %}{% endraw%}
 ```

 Here's the result: